2004 (January to June)

 Hourman (from the 853rd century) annoyingly shows up at the Watchtower because his “time-vision” is freaking out.
 The JLA takes him to talk with Batman, who is in the middle of apprehending the Mad Hatter.
 Batman is equally annoyed with Hourman and palms him off on the original JLA mascot, Snapper Carr.

-–REFERENCE: Late January.
-As seen/referenced in the distant future tale from DC One Million 80-Page Giant #1, a spacetime anomaly occurs where JLA members from various times and universes are sucked from their home locations and times and randomly appear in the Justice Legion-A‘s HQ on Jupiter sometime in the 85,270s (853rd century).
+–REFERENCE: In DC One Million 80-Page Giant #1.
+Late January.
+A spacetime anomaly occurs where JLA members from various times and universes are sucked from their home locations and times and randomly appear in the Justice Legion-A‘s HQ on Jupiter sometime in the 85,270s (853rd century).
 During a huge battle royale featuring amazing alternate universe characters from all over, including various Batmen from various times and alternate universes (including Batman from right now and Batman from Bat Year Eight!), the 27th and 853rd century Flash (John Fox) runs on the Cosmic Treadmill to return everyone to their correct universes and times.

 ROAD TO NO MAN’S LAND Continued…